m00s/ng2-hunt/README.md

  ├──src/                                   * our source files that will be compiled to javascript │   │
  │   ├──app/                               * WebApp: folder
- │   │   ├──app.ts                         * App.ts: a simple version of our App component components
+ │   │   ├──appHunter.ts                         * App.ts: a simple version of our App component components
  │   │   └──bootstrap.ts                   * entry file for app
  │   │
  │   ├──bindings/                          * where common files used throughout our app